-The below panels can be used as a guide, but you can add to these or change them using our MineralCheck made-to-measure (M2M) testing options.
-Indicate clearly on the submission form how many of each test you would like performed and quote M2M.
+The below panels can be used as a guide, but you can add to these or change them using other trace element testing options.
+Indicate clearly on the submission form how many of each test you would like performed.

 |Serum Se |

 On farm bloods only

 Liver is the sample of choice for determining the copper (Cu) status of clinically normal animals, and autumn is a good time to assess liver copper stores.
 This gives time to supplement before the high demands of late pregnancy and lactation.